 - 1 teaspoon almond extract

 - 1/4 cup cold milk

-Directions: In a large saucepan, combine the berries, lemon juice,and 3 tablespoons sugar.
+Directions: In a large saucepan, combine the berries, lemon juice,and 3 tablespoons of sugar.
 Place over medium heat and heat just to the boiling point, 5 to 6 minutes.
 Remove from the heat and allow to cool.
 Preheat the oven to 375 degrees F. Butter a cookie sheet.
-Combine the remaining 1/2 cup sugar, flour and the baking powder in a food processor and pulse quickly to blend.
+Combine the remaining 1/2 cup sugar, flour, and baking powder in a food processor and pulse quickly to blend.
 Add the cold butter and pulse quickly until the mixture resembles fine breadcrumbs.
-In a separate bowl, beat the egg, almond extract and milk until smooth.
-With the food processor running, add the liquid all at once and blend 10 to 15 seconds, until the dough just forms a ball.
-Transfer the dough to a well-floured cutting board and shape into a log about 14 inches long and 1 1/2 inches thick.
+In a separate bowl, beat the egg, almond extract, and milk until smooth.
+With the food processor running, add the liquid all at once and blend for 10 to 15 seconds, until the dough just forms a ball.
+Transfer the dough to a well-floured cutting board and shape it into a log about 14 inches long and 1 1/2 inches thick.
 Form the log into a ring in the center of the cookie sheet.
 Bake for 30 to 35 minutes, until light golden brown.
 Remove, transfer to a rack, and cool to room temperature.
 Cut the cake into slices about 1 inch thick, top with 2 tablespoons of berry compote, and serve.

 - Baltimore’s Little Italy (jovinacooksitalian.com)

 - Philadelphia’s Little Italy (jovinacooksitalian.com)

 - Chicago’s Little Italy (jovinacooksitalian.com)